Conditions

 Page conditions

-Page conditions are used to check the answer to a question on a previous page and decide whether or not to show the conditional page.
-For example, if the Employee Information page has the question "Do you have any dependents?", you can display the Dependent Information question page only if the answer to the question is "yes".
+You can use page conditions to check the answer to a question on a previous page.
+Then decide whether or not to show the conditional page.
+For example, if the Employee Information page asks "Do you have any dependants?", you can display the Dependent Information question page only if the answer is "yes".

 The question on which the condition depends is as follows:

-The details of the "Do you have any dependents?" question are:
+The details of the "Do you have any dependants?" question are:

 We want to make the Dependent Information page or tab conditional on the answer to the question.
-On the Dependent Information page, the Show Page Conditions field is set to: HaveDep="Yes".
+On the Dependent Information page, the Show Page Conditions field sets to: HaveDep="Yes".

-This condition sets the page to be displayed only for users who selected "Yes" to the HaveDep question.
-Those who selected "No" will not see the Dependent Information page and will skip to the next page in the form.
+This condition sets the page to display only for users who selected "Yes" to the HaveDep question.
+Those who selected "No" won't see the Dependent Information page and will skip to the next page in the form.

-See the HCM onboarding form worked example topic Create a new form page and questions for another example of using conditional pages.
+See the HCM onboarding form worked example topic Create a new form page and questions for another example.

 Question conditions

-Question conditions are used to make a question dependent on the answer given to a previous question.
-For example, if you have previously asked the user's marital status, you can display a question requesting spouse details.
+You can use question conditions to make a question dependent on the answer given to a previous question.
+For example, if you've previously asked the user's marital status, you can display a question requesting spouse details.

-Conditional questions should be on a later page in the form than the question that the condition checks.
-(Because form pages do not refresh automatically, if you add a conditional question to the same page as the question that the condition is looking for, the conditional question will not be displayed until you refresh the page or navigate back to it.)
+Conditional questions are on a later page in the form than the question that the condition checks.
+(Form pages don't refresh automatically.
+If you add a conditional question to the same page as the question that the condition is looking for, it won't display.
+This is until you refresh the page or go back to it.)

 You can build conditions that rely on the answers to more than one question.

-In this example, the conditional question is "What is your maiden name?"
-This question is only shown based on the answers to 2 earlier questions:
+In this example, the conditional question is "What is your maiden name?".
+This question only shows based on the answers to two earlier questions:

 The "What is your maiden name?" question has the following condition: